tasks/docs/docs/intents.md

 Android allows apps to handle requests from other apps.
 For example, web links are handled by your browser app.

-Tasks relies on third-party apps to capture images from your camera, record audio from your microphone, play back audio, select images from a gallery, and perform speech recognition.
+Tasks.org relies on third-party apps to capture images from your camera, record audio from your microphone, play back audio, select images from a gallery, and perform speech recognition.

-This improves the privacy and security of Tasks because it does not need access to your camera or microphone.
+This improves the privacy and security of Tasks.org because it does not need access to your camera or microphone.
 These specialized apps are also able to provide more features and a better user experience.